 Below, you will find an overview of the questions I can still remember being asked by my doctor, family/friends and employer during my journey.

-Questions my doctor asked and how I responded
+Questions my doctor asked about my whiplash injury and how I responded

 Do you feel you took too much on your plate last year?
 No, I was doing well until I had that accident.
 It felt like he wanted to give me the label of burn-out.
 But I know my body, this isn’t a burn-out.